 (5) The argument, probably phrased in different ways, has become a commonplace.
 It was put more than 20 years ago (by the well-known) Grande, 2000, The Erosion of State Capacity and the European Innovation Policy Dilemma: a Comparison of German and EU Information Technology Policies (Institut für Höhere Studien).
 Perhaps, however, the remedies that Grande proposed no longer seem apt (I do not know).
 But they definitely merit greater thought.

-(6) One other topic I would like to see discussed is effort to renovate science and research across the regions of greatest untapped potential in eastern Europe (a kind of Die Wende version 2.0).
+(6) One other topic I would like to see discussed is effort to renovate science and research capacity across the regions of greatest untapped potential in eastern Europe (a kind of Die Wende version 2.0).
 In the hope that armed conflict had ceased, countries in scope would include neighborhood, namely, Belarus, Russia, Ukraine and western Balkans.
 The lack of EU science policy to develop agricultural science, research and extension services in an ecological direction in Europe’s breadbaskets such as Ukraine, was the subject of a previous report on this website (my investigation was done before the conflict).
 Ukrainian agricultural scientists, for example, reported being ready and willing to act on decarbonization and other environmental priorities but could not take steps due to lack of basic laboratory equipment.
 The, as yet to be fully tapped, scientific potential of the Western Balkans was explored in another of my reports.

 (8) I would like to thank Dr. Kapil Subramanian for raising a related point with me during our conversation on EU-India scientific cooperation.